The Perfect Vegan Diet Plan

 Keeping your heart healthy

 The vegan diet can improve cardiovascular health in many ways.
-Studies have shown that choosing a majorly plant-based diet and lowering or completely avoiding the intake of animal-based foods also reduce the risk of heart disease in adults.
+Studies have shown that choosing a majorly plant-based diet and lowering or altogether avoiding animal-based foods reduce the risk of heart disease in adults.

 We all know that certain popular animal products, including butter, cheese and meat, contain noticeable amounts of saturated fats.

-Heavy intake of these fats is known to raise cholesterol levels in the body.
+Heavy intake of these fats is known to raise cholesterol levels.
 A higher level of cholesterol in the body can raise the risk of stroke and heart disorders.

 On the other hand, a vegan diet is plant-based food and has higher fiber content.
 Fiber is considered to be good for improving health.
 Besides, a vegan diet has fewer calories than a conventional diet, which also helps to lose and maintain weight.